dominicholcomb/Forestry_RAG_UseCase/README.md

    - "What is the preferred height range for Douglas Fir seedlings?"

 ## Overview
 This demo showcases a Retrieval-Augmented Generation (RAG) system designed for Weyerhaeuser's field operations and forestry management teams.
-The application allows employees to query forestry-related information using natural language, receiving accurate answers derived from company documentation.
+The application allows employees to ask forestry-related natural language questions to receive accurate answers derived from company documentation.

 ## Problem Statement
 Field workers (i.e. field operations and forestry management employees) often need access to specific information from company protocols and guidelines while working in remote locations.
 Traditional document searching can be time-consuming and inefficient, and may lead to an inability to find critical information, contributing to less safe and compliant field work.